Best smart speakers: Which deliver the best combination of digital assistant and audio performance?

 No matter which smart speaker you buy, none of them will sound as good as many of the dumb powered speakers on the market today.
 Guess what?
 You don’t have to compromise!
 If you only want a smart speaker for its brains and not its audio performance, Amazon’s Echo Dot has both a Bluetooth radio and a 3.5mm analog line-level output so you can pair or plug in your favorite outboard speakers and really rock the house.

 The Google Home Mini is prettier than Amazon’s Echo Dot, but it takes the runner-up spot here not only for the same reasons the Google Home does in its category, but because it doesn’t have a line-level output.
-What’s more, you can’t pair an external Bluetooth speaker to it, either.
-What you can do is pair an external Chromecast speaker, but that limits your options to Chromecast speakers or buying a Chromecast Audio dongle.
+Google did change course and allow you to connect a Bluetooth speaker to the Mini, or you can pair it with an external Chromecast speaker a Chromecast Audio dongle connected to some other type of speaker.

 Best smart speaker with a large display